Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Lattice set-up

 We employ ensembles generated with $N_f = 2 + 1$ flavours of non-perturbatively $\mathcal{O}(a)$ improved Wilson fermions and a tree-level Symanzik improved gauge action, which were mostly produced within the Coordinated Lattice Simulations (CLS)~\cite{Bruno:2014jqa} effort.
 Either periodic or open boundary conditions in time~\cite{Luscher:2011kk} are imposed, where the latter choice is necessary for ensembles with $a<0.06\,\fm$ in order to avoid freezing of the topological charge and thus to ensure ergodicity~\cite{Schaefer:2010hu}.
 The hybrid Monte Carlo (HMC) simulations are stabilized by introducing a twisted mass term for the light quarks~\cite{Luscher:2012av}, whereas the strange quark is included via the rational hybrid Monte Carlo (RHMC) algorithm~\cite{Clark:2006fx}.
 The modifications of the target action are corrected for by applying the appropriate reweighting, see Refs.~\cite{Bruno:2014jqa,Mohler:2020txx,RQCD:2022xux} for further details.

 In total 47 ensembles were analysed spanning six lattice spacings $a$ in the range $0.039\,\fm\lesssim a\lesssim 0.098\,\fm$, with pion masses between $430 \, \MeV$ and $130 \, \MeV$ (below the physical pion mass), as shown in Fig.~\ref{fig:cls_ensembles}.
 The lattice spatial extent $L$ is kept sufficiently large, where $ L M_\pi \geq 4$ for the majority of the ensembles.
 A limited number of smaller volumes are employed to enable finite volume effects to be investigated, with the spatial extent varying across all the ensembles in the range $3.0 \leq L M_\pi \leq 6.5$.
 Further details are given in Table~\ref{tab:cls_ensembles}.
 The ensembles lie along three trajectories in the quark mass plane, as displayed in Fig.~\ref{fig:cls_trajectories}: \begin{itemize} \item the symmetric line: the light and strange quark masses are degenerate ($m_\ell = m_s$) and SU(3) flavour symmetry is exact. \item The $\tr\,M = \const$ line: starting at the $m_\ell = m_s$ flavour symmetric point, the trajectory approaches the physical point holding the trace of the quark mass matrix ($2m_\ell + m_s$, i.e., the flavour averaged quark mass) constant such that $2M_K^2 + M_\pi^2$ is close to its physical value. \item The $m_s = \const$ line: the renormalized strange quark mass is kept near to its physical value~\cite{Bali:2016umi}. \end{itemize} The latter two trajectories intersect close to the physical point, whereas the symmetric line approaches the SU(3) chiral limit.
-Such excellent coverage of the quark mass plane enables the interpolation/extrapolation of the results for the charges to the physical point to be tightly constrained.
+In figures where data from different lines are shown, we will distinguish these, employing the symbol shapes of Fig.~\ref{fig:cls_ensembles} (triangle, circle, diamond).
+The excellent coverage of the quark mass plane enables the interpolation/extrapolation of the results for the charges to the physical point to be tightly constrained.
 In addition, considering the wide range of lattice spacings and spatial volumes and the high statistics available for most ensembles, all sources of systematic uncertainty associated with simulating at unphysical quark mass, finite lattice spacing and finite volume can be investigated.
 Our strategy for performing a simultaneous continuum, quark mass and infinite volume extrapolation is given in Sec.~\ref{sec:extrapol}.